Response to TNFD recommendations

 • Plants, animals, soil, water, air, and other forms of natural capital supported by biodiversity are essential to us as the foundation of our social and economic activities.
 Despite this, we are now losing natural capital faster than ever, and this loss is negatively impacting the global environment.
 Under these circumstances, we view the loss of natural capital along with climate change as an important social issue for the sustainable future of humanity.
 We also believe that recognizing and taking measures to address companies’ dependencies on ecosystem services—the benefits they receive from natural capital—and impact on natural capital through their business activities will serve as a driving force for change toward sustainable growth and lead to the healthy development of society and the economy.

-• The Nisshin OilliO Group’s business activities are based on plant resources; therefore, the very sustainability of our business relies on conserving the global environment and natural capital.
+• The Nisshin OilliO Group’s business activities are based on plant resources; the very sustainability of our business relies on conserving the global environment and natural capital.
 We import our main raw materials—soybean, rapeseed, palm oil, cacao, olive oil, and sesame—from all over the world, and thus depend on certain natural capital and specific production areas.
 We also recognize that our business activities impact natural capital in the value chain.
 Therefore, in accordance with The Nisshin OilliO Group Biodiversity Policy, we will earnestly work toward solutions for conserving natural capital through our business activities in an effort to create shared value with society and achieve the sustainable growth of the Group and the sustainable advancement of society.

 The Nisshin OilliO Group Biodiversity Policy